Dolphin and Seal Eco Adventure Cruise

 • Seasickness remedies

-Please note as the vessel is compact, it does not have toilet facilities so please prepare accordingly for the journey.
+Please note toilet facilities may not be available so please prepare accordingly for the journey.
 We understand this may not be comfortable or suitable for all passengers.
 Several toilet facilities are available within 2-minutes walking distance of the departure and return location.

 From Melbourne you’ll need to drive around 90 minutes south to Sorrento on the Mornington Peninsula (allow 2 hours in summer, sometimes longer).
 Once you’re in Sorrento, you should park near the ferry terminal.
 Make your way to the Sorrento Pier (at the end of the Esplanade).